Configuring role-based access control policies

 6. (Optional) Add custom provisioning attributes:

-1. Select the Provisioning attributes property.
+1. Select the provisioning attributes property.

-2. Select an Operator from the following:
+2. Select an operator:

 • Contains